 - Downer Ending: Eva may have gotten out of the bunker, but the surface is uninhabitable, she has limited supplies, and she has radiation sickness.

 - Duct Tape for Everything: In a spectacularly Squick-inducing example, Marilyn's "clothes" once she starts being repeatedly raped by Josh and Bobby is duct-tape underwear.

 - Genre Shift: Starts out as an After the End movie, moves into what seems to be Science Fiction with strange soldiers and Body Horror, then full on into Apocalypse Anarchy.

-- Noble Bigot: Mickey is a complete Jerkass, loving the fact that he's lording it over the other basement's tenants, and spends some time rambling racist conspiracy theories on who nuked the city, but we late find out that he used to be a firefighter and his wife and child were killed (probably in a terrorist attack).
+- Noble Bigot: Mickey is a complete Jerkass, loving the fact that he's lording it over the other basement's tenants, spends some time rambling racist Conspiracy Theorises on who nuked the city and shoots Devlin when the latter discovers he's been hoarding supplies and tries unsuccessfully to pass it off as self-defence, but we late find out that he used to be a firefighter and his wife and child were killed (probably in a terrorist attack)]].

 - Plot Tumor: The characters and their interaction and descent crowd out any of their curiosity about what is going on outside.

 - Rape Is a Special Kind of Evil: What is done to Marylin-Josh and Bobby take advantage of her catatonic shock after losing her daughter to pretty much turn her into the bunker's bicycle.